mcmah309/mcmah309.github.io/_posts_wip/2025-06-04-patterns-for-modeling-variant-data-in-rust.md

 **Drawbacks:**
 - Some field duplication between `KeywordSearch` and `HybridSearch`
-- Accessing core fields requires going through the `core` field
+- Accessing core fields requires going through "core" fields
 - Limited flexibility for future fields only shared some types
-- Separate typed functions may be needed for each, resulting in more duplication
+- Separate typed functions may be needed for each, resulting in more duplication -Becomes brittle as the API evolves - difficult to accommodate new types with partial field overlaps

 ## Approach 3: Composition With A Single Type and Different Variants